Black Friday Bootcamp – get yourself fighting fit

 Try to price match

-Sadly the John Lewis & Partners’ “Never Knowingly Undersold” price promise has ended, but there are other retailers who offer something similar.
+The John Lewis & Partners’ “Never Knowingly Undersold” price promise is back this year, and there are other retailers who offer something similar.
 This can help you bring prices down more – sometimes even after buying.

 And there are some shops, including John Lewis, where if you bought from them and the price subsequently drops, you can get the difference refunded.